anveshv18/Documentatio/README.md

 This analyzer is used to search the stem words if the exact words cannot find in the index.
 If you want to search for the keyword "hike" and you dont have exact match word in the index the stemmer come into place and fetch the results includes  "hiking".
 We are using 'English' language as our default one.

 ### Snowball Analyzer
 This analyzer is used to soleve the problem of singular and plural tenses.
-This analyzer will give the results  regardless of whether we entered "admission" or "admissions" otherwise the elastic search consider those words different words.
+This analyzer will give the results  regardless of whether we entered "admission" or "admissions" otherwise the elastic search consider those as different words.

 ### Stop Analyzer
 This analyzer is used mainly to remove the conjunctions (e.g:and,at,in ,but, etc.,) from the search inorder to increase the efficiency of the search and this analyzers helps to remove the illegal terms based on the request (e.g: restrict the term "skating" to search).